epogrebnyak/weo-reader/README.md

 ## Install

-The program is tested to run with Python 3.7.13 (as in Google Colab) and higher.
+The program is tested to run with Python 3.8 or higher.

 To install: